microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 ![image](./img/mh-ch-screenshot-26.png)

-### Run the failback for server01 from Europe North to West
+### Run the failback for server01 from Sweden Central Region to Germany West Central
 You can't fail back the VM until the replication has completed, and synchronization is 100% completed.
 The synchronization process can take several minutes to complete.
 After the Synchronization completes, select **Failover**.